NICMx/Jool/docs/en/intro-xlat.md

 ![Packet Flow: 182.168.0.4:12345--203.0.113.56:80 becomes 192.0.2.1:40000--203.0.113.56:80](../images/flow/mapt-1.svg)

-The packet first gets NAT'ted from a private IPv4 transport address into a random public IPv4 transport address that can be used by the CE.
+The packet first gets NAPT'd from a private IPv4 transport address into a pseudorandom public IPv4 transport address that can be used by the CE.

+Though you can be forgiven if you’ve never NAPT’d into a reduced port range, you can be assured that this is a perfectly ordinary stateful NAT operation.
+Phe packet would already be routable, if we had an IPv4 network on hand.

 ![Packet Flow: 192.0.2.1:40000--203.0.113.56:80 becomes 2001:db8:4464:2:::40000--64:ff9b::203.0.113.56:80](../images/flow/mapt-2.svg)

 The packet is then properly MAP-T'd.
-The source address contains the CE's <span style="background-color:#f95">slice identifier</span>, and the destination address is <span style="background-color:#cfa">pool6</span>'d as usual.
+The source address contains the CE's <span style="background-color:#f95">slice identifier</span>, and <span style="background-color:#cfa">pool6</span> is prepended to the destination address as usual.

 (By the way: I'm lying.
 The address format used to translate the source is significantly more complicated than that, but you get the point.
 It contains the <span style="background-color:#e9afdd">"CE prefix"</span> and the <span style="background-color:#f95">slice ID</span>, and everything else is fluff.)